For live traffic updates follow @ndtraffic on Twitter provided by the Indiana State Police.

 East pattern (all main streets east of Eddy)

-Joyce Drive will be open this year.
-Joyce Drive will come south to Angela, then east through South Bend Ave, continuing to Ironwood and Edison.
+Joyce Drive will exit south to Angela, then east through South Bend Avenue, continuing to Ironwood and Edison.
 At Ironwood/Edison drivers will have the option of going straight east or turning right.
 There will be no left turn at Ironwood.